 The Federal Court has the power to exercise indictable criminal jurisdiction for serious cartel offences under the Competition and Consumer Act 2010 (formerly the Trade Practices Act).
-The jurisdiction came into force on 6 November 2009 and the first Australian prosecution for a cartel offence was finalised in the Federal Court in 2017.
 The Federal Court also exercises a very small summary criminal jurisdiction, but the cases are not separately counted.
 There are so few cases, these would not make a material difference by being included in the civil case totals.